pachyderm/docs/content/2.2.x/deploy-manage/manage/s3gateway/supported-operations.md

       ```
       2021-04-26 22:46:08 master.test
       ```
-    !!!
-Note
+    {{% notice note %}}
      Alternatively, You can also use the `pachctl list repo` command to view the list of repositories.
 You should see the newly created repository in this list.
+     {{% /notice%}}

 ## Delete Bucket